Vkale1/assembly_uploader/README.md

 # Public ENA Assembly uploader
-Upload of metagenome and metatranscriptome assemblies to ENA
+Upload of metagenome and metatranscriptome assemblies to the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena)

 Pre-requisites:
 - CSV metadata file.
 One per study.
 See test/fixtures/test_metadata for an example